triton-inference-server/server/deploy/oci/README.md

 and helm installed (see below for instructions on installing helm).
 Note the following requirements:

 * The helm chart deploys Prometheus and Grafana to collect and display Triton metrics.
-To use this helm chart you must install Prpmetheus and Grafana in your cluster as described below and your cluster must contain sufficient CPU resources to support these services.
+To use this helm chart you must install Prometheus and Grafana in your cluster as described below and your cluster must contain sufficient CPU resources to support these services.

 * If you want Triton Server to use GPUs for inferencing, your cluster must be configured to contain the desired number of GPU nodes (A10 GPU instances recommended)